PETER Diving School

 There are two main restaurants at the hotel.
 Es Fum has one Michelin star.
 Chef Miquel Navarro's creative and artistic cuisine is made using fresh local produce and ranges from local Mallorcan and Balearic favourites to selections from Asia, Europe and the Americas.
 Elegant and romantic, the setting is split between the terrace and an indoor salon.

 Aqua is a Mediterranean restaurant open all day.
 For lunch, there is a selection of tapas, paellas, fish and meat.
 Both à la carte and buffet style.
+This is a separate family-friendly restaurant available for the younger ones.

 From Son Sant Joan International Airport